 (Longueuil, June 28, 2022) - The RTL was proud to inaugurate the new express line 428 yesterday, intended to support economic development within the Agglomération and offer sustainable and efficient mobility solutions for workers in the airport zone.
 This move by the RTL is a concrete contribution to the collective effort to reduce greenhouse gas emissions and, by extension, supports the recruitment efforts of employers that have set up shop in the Agglomération de Longueuil.

 Longueuil, June 16, 2022 - Starting Saturday, June 18, when masks will no longer be mandatory on public transit, the Réseau de transport de Longueuil’s 645 drivers will be wearing their brightest smiles to greet users on the RTL’s 420 regular buses (including 188 hybrids), five 100% electric midibuses, nine shared taxis, and RTL à la demande vehicles.
 The same applies for the paratransit service, which averages more than 5,000 trips per week.

-Longueuil, August 31, 2021 - The Réseau de transport de Longueuil (RTL) wishes to remind users that a special schedule will be in effect on Monday, September 6, for Labour Day.
-The schedule changes will apply to all RTL services.
+Longueuil, June 21, 2022 – The RTL wishes to advise its users that a special schedule will be in effect on Friday, June 24, 2022, for the Fête nationale du Québec.
+The modified schedule will apply to all services.

 New and improved services will take effect starting on Monday, November 1, 2021.
 Here are the details.